-“The findings in Aigai, the city which after successive destructions was forgotten in the dust of the centuries, not only gave back to the royal metropolis a name and identity, but make us rewrite the history of Macedonia and beyond: the discoveries in Aigai substantiate, in the most fascinating way, the great evolution of the Macedonians, a conservative tribe with archaic structures, who, under the inspired guidance of Philip II and Alexander the Great, became the radical force that changed the history of the world.”
+“The finds from Aigai – the city that after a succession of disasters fell into oblivion under the dust of centuries – have not only given back to the royal metropolis its name and identity, they have also enabled us to re-write the history of Macedonia, and more: the discoveries at Aigai document, in the most enthralling way, the astonishing evolution of the Macedonians, a conservative tribe with archaic structures which, under the inspired leadership of Philip II and Alexander the Great, became a radical instrument that changed the history of the world.”

-In the book’s foreword, Ms Marianna Latsis refers, among others, to the symbolisms of the special region of Aigai:
+In the book’s foreword, Ms Marianna Latsis refers, inter alia, to the symbolisms of the special region of Aigai:

-The volume is not available for purchase; however, hundreds of copies will be sent by the John S. Latsis Public Benefit Foundation to universities, libraries, museums, foundations and cultural organisations in Greece and abroad as well as to the central services of the Ministry of Culture and Sports and all local Ephorates of Prehistoric and Classical Antiquities.
-Moreover, the new volume of the series "Museums Cycle", as well as all the previous ones, is also available in e-book format in both languages at the Foundation’s e-Library, freely accessible through the website.
+The volume is not available for purchase; however, hundreds of copies will be sent by the John S. Latsis Public Benefit Foundation to universities, libraries, museums, foundations and cultural organisations in Greece and abroad as well as to the headquarters of the Ministry of Culture and Sports and all local Ephorates of Prehistoric and Classical Antiquities.
+Moreover, as in the case of previous volumes of the "Museums Cycle" series, this new volume is also available in e-book format in both languages at the Foundation’s e-Library, accessible for free on the website.

-The volume "Aigai, the Royal Metropolis of the Macedonians" has 367 pages in total and is illustrated with 627 photographs by Sokratis Mavromatis.
-Irini Louvrou was the general supervisor of the publication, Dimitris Kalokyris carried out the design and preparation of the artwork, and the printing was undertaken by the company Fotolio & Typicon SA.
-Indigo Graphics SA implemented the colour separation, Nikos Lagos and Eliza Kokkini carried out the editing of the images and G. Iliopoulos the binding.
-Proofreading was undertaken by Pantelis Boukalas and the translation into English by Judy Giannakopoulou.
+The volume "Aigai: the Royal Metropolis of the Macedonians" has 367 pages in total and has been illustrated with 627 photographs by Sokratis Mavromatis.
+This volume was published under the general supervision of Irini Louvrou, Dimitris Kalokyris being the design and curation executive; the volume was printed by Fotolio & Typicon SA, while Indigo Graphics SA was responsible for colour separation works, Nikos Lagos and Eliza Kokkini were responsible for image editing and G. Iliopoulos for binding.
+The work was proofread by Pantelis Boukalas and translated into English by Judy Giannakopoulou.